ecell/ecell4_base/README.md

 You can pull E-Cell4 docker image with `docker pull ecell/ecell4`.
 This image includes E-Cell4 and its example Jupyter notebooks.

+You need to set up your password or get a token to login there.
+E-Cell4 docker image is based on `jupyter/minimal-notebook`.
+See https://github.com/jupyter/docker-stacks/tree/master/minimal-notebook for more details about the `docker run` options.

+### Password auth

 You need to install IPython and create a hashed password before running the docker image.
 (Here we use miniconda IPython as an example.)
 ```